CADS-WSSU/WSSU-AI-Ethics-Modules/Responsible and Ethical Use of AI in Biomechanics/Overview/README.md

 * Students will effectively use open-source generative AI (ChatGPT 3.5) in an ethical and responsible manner to evaluate coursework and provide accurate practice problems for course topics.
 * Students will critically evaluate the use of AI in individual and societal level situations to determine ethical and responsible usage via an established ethical framework.

-## Outline of the Module
+## Organization of this Module
 ### Pre-Module Assessment (Week 1)
 The students will complete a Responsible AI literacy quiz to gauge their understanding of AI, ethical frameworks, and situational awareness/ethical implications of the usage of AI.
 Additionally, the students will complete a survey on their comfort level discussing AI and the ethical implications of its usage in society.
 ### Introduction to AI (Week 1 or 2):
 This component provides basic information on the status of AI technology and hands-on experience with a large language model (LLM) program (ChatGPT 3.5) that will be used throughout the semester.
-### Course Weeks 3-12:
+### Course Work Integration Components (Weeks 3-12):
-Course Work Integration: These 4 modules provide details on how to integrate hands-on experiences with an LLM through various topics biomechanics increasing linear and angular kinematics and kinetics.
+Theere are 4 submodules provide details on how to integrate hands-on experiences with an LLM through various topics biomechanics integrating linear and angular kinematics and kinetics.
 Each module outlines an Ancillary AI Assessment (AAA) that will require the students to integrate AI usage into their assignment and reflect on the ethical implications of each task.
-### Course Weeks 13-14:
+### Project on Gait Recognition (Weeks 13-14):
-Group Project on Societal Level Situations: Groups of students will critically evaluate current real-world situations where AI technology is being utilized for biomechanical analysis specifically with gait recognition.
-Each group will have to research their assigned situation, apply an ethical framework to the situation, and present their findings during a class discussion.
+Groups of students will critically evaluate current real-world situations where AI technology is being utilized for biomechanical analysis specifically with gait recognition.
+Each group will research their assigned situation, apply an ethical framework to the situation, and present their findings during a class discussion.
 ### Post-Module Assessment:
 The students will complete the same Responsible AI literacy quiz as before the module to provide quantitative evidence of a change in AI literacy.
 Additionally, the students will complete the same self-efficacy survey on their comfort level discussing AI and the ethical implications of its usage in society to provide evidence of improvement.